Sound Fountain

 All these qualities made him not only a good classical conductor but rather the man to perform often complicated modern scores as his discography shows.

-The many teachings he received from some of the great names in music before the Second World War broke out, must have impressed the young student.
-Travelling to Europe, in fact to the region where his religious beliefs originated from, is of some significance too.
+The many teachings he received from these great names in music, before the Second World War broke out, must have impressed the young student.
+Traveling to Europe, in fact to the region where his religious beliefs found their origin, is of significance too.

-When on leave one day he visited Eugene Ormandy, now conductor of the Philadelphia Orchestra.
-Arturop Toscanini was not well to conduct a planned concert and Ormandy proposed that Thor Johnson would conduct the program.
-Symphony No. 5 of Jean Sibelius was on the program, and Tchakovsky's Op.
+On leave one day he visited Eugene Ormandy, now conductor of the Philadelphia Orchestra.
+Arturo Toscanini was not well to conduct a planned concert and Ormandy proposed that Thor Johnson would conduct the program which listed Symphony No. 5 of Jean Sibelius, and Tchaikovsky's Piano Concerto Op.
 23 which he performed with pianist Eugene List.
-In the end he was sent to Great Britain where he met with important people from the music scene.
+As army band leader he was eventually sent to Great Britain.
+There he had the opportunity to meet with important people from the music scene there.

 When after World War Two things were gradually getting back to normal, Thor Johnson was offered the post of music director of the Cincinnati Symphony Orchestra which he accepted in 1947, a post which he held for more than ten years, until 1958.

-When he became music director of the Cincinnati Symphony, he was announced as the youngest native born American to lead a major American orchestra.
+When he became music director of the Cincinnati Symphony, he was announced as "the youngest native born American to lead a major American orchestra".
 This fact may have incited English Decca through their American branch, London Records, to make recordings with this relative young conductor and the orchestra of Cincinnati which had of course a great reputation.
-This resulted in the recordings of five works.
+This resulted in the recordings of five works with which his discography begins.

 London LL 405/Decca LXT 2604 - Johann Christian Bach: Sinfonia, coupled with Franz Schubert's Third Symphony (1951).
 Schubert's 3rd was later also available on a 10" Decca LW5328.